Kelly Lim Harris

 1. Come up with an idea for a solo show.
 I would be debuting my show Yellow Fever: An Original Musical Cabaret at FRINGE WORLD January 2026.

-2. Learn how to get an agent in Australia That morning I signed the paperwork with my wonderful Aussie agents.
+2. Get an agent in Australia That morning I signed the paperwork with my wonderful Aussie agents.

 3. Consistently land a triple pirouette.
 Still working on this one...